Governance Accounts

 SDG 16 calls for "effective, accountable and transparent institutions at all levels" (SDG Target 16.6)[35].
 While general indicators address government effectiveness (e.g., SDG indicator 16.6.1 on budget execution), ocean-specific governance effectiveness measures are less developed.

-Potential dimensions for assessing ocean governance effectiveness include:
+Potential dimensions for assessing ocean governance effectiveness are summarised in Table 3.4.1 below.

 3.4.2 MPA effectiveness